 Once your test submission is complete and you've clicked on the Submit button, you should receive email notifications as both the submitter and the receiver of your test submission.
 Check your account-associated email address to see these notifications and understand what happens on both ends of a successful submission.
 Checking the notification will also enable you to make sure you've set up and sent the correct response template that you want your submitters to receive after a successful submission to your form.

 Note that within your account, you can toggle between your submitter-side submission list and your organization-side submission list.
 This will allow you to see the test submission as both submitter and receiver.
 In the upper right corner, click on your initials:

 When viewing your test submission from the submitter side it will look like this:

 When you click on the submission from the submitter side, you will be brought to a screen that shows tabs for Activity, Messages, and Content.
 Click on any of these tabs to see what views and capabilities the submitter has.
 Note that depending on your organization settings, a submitter may or may not have the ability to send a message or request an edit.

-Note that the submitter view will show the submission as Received, and the organization view will show it as New.
+Note that the submitter view will show the submission status as Received, and the organization view will show it as New.

 From the organization view, you can click on the submission title to open the Submission Details page.

-Here, as well as on the Submissions List page (from your organization view), you have administrative control of your test submission.
-You can edit form fields by clicking on the pencil icons, add or remove submitted files, view any activity and/or ratings that are associated with the submission, send a message to the submitter (in the case of a test submission, this would be you), assign the submission to team members, place a label on the submission, leave a note about the submission, change the submission status, and more.
+Here, as well as on the Submissions List page (from your organization's view), you have administrative control of your test submission.
+You can edit form fields by clicking on the pencil icon, add or remove submitted files, view any activity and/or ratings that are associated with the submission, send a message to the submitter (in the case of a test submission, this would be you), assign the submission to team members, place a label on the submission, leave a note about the submission, change the submission status, and more.

 We encourage you to test every form you create and to explore your administrative capabilities as much as possible before processing your actual submissions.
 The more comfortable you become with Submittable's platform, the better your experience will be for both you and your submitters.